-Cut to months or years later.
-Your primary copy of your data has been ripped away from you, due to misadventure, fire, theft, or equipment failure.
-You attempt to get it all back.
+Fast forward to months or years later.
+Your primary copy of your data has been ripped away from you, due to misadventure, fire, theft, or equipment failure, and you want to get it back.
 Surprise!
-Your backups stopped working shortly after you enabled them, for whatever reason: the backup disk failed or is no longer connected to your computer, the disk filled up, the software is misconfigured.
-The most recent “backup” you have is six months old.
+Your backups stopped working shortly after you enabled them, for whatever reason: the backup disk failed or is no longer connected to your computer, the disk filled up, or the software is misconfigured.
+The most recent “backup” you have is many months out of date.

 That suggests manually-initiated backups.
 And that’s exactly what I did, for many years.
-I configured my backup software to stop backing up automatically, and at the end of the day, or whenever I was going to be away from my Mac for more than an hour or two, I manually started a Time Machine backup and a BackBlaze backup.
+I configured my backup software to stop backing up automatically.
+At the end of the day, or whenever I was going to be away from my Mac for more than an hour or two, I manually started a Time Machine backup and a BackBlaze backup.

 That worked well enough, I guess.
 But there were problems.

 When I’m about to step away from my computer, it’s often because I’m mentally exhausted.
 I don’t have a lot of brain-power left over for doing fiddly things like picking the exact right menu item, twice.
 This meant that one or both of my two regular backups would often not get done.
 Later, when I returned to my Mac, there was no good way for me to see if those backups had completed successfully.

 At some point in there, I managed to screw up my Mac so badly that I needed to completely wipe it and start over.
 That’s when I discovered that, in this particular circumstance, a Time Machine backup is not ideal.
 It’s a lot better to have an exact clone of your old hard disk you can start from.
 So I added a third daily backup to my routine, via Carbon Copy Cloner.